coda-it/gowebapp/README.md

 #### Back-end
 ##### Layers
-This project shares the idea of Uncle's Sam 'Clean Architecture' principles and is an example of a layered architecture.
+This project shares the idea of Uncle's Bob 'Clean Architecture' principles and is an example of a layered architecture.
 Below layers are presented from the inner-most to the outer-most:

 * domain
     * models
     * usecases
+* controllers
+* input/output & frameworks/drivers
+    * data
     * application

+* side abstractions
+    * utils
-* input/output
+    * constants
-    * data
+    * helpers <- ?